Entrepreneur school for health researchers

 – We want our young researchers to learn more about being an innovator.
 School of health innovation help new ideas to grow and develop faster among our health researchers in academia and hospitals for the benefit of patients and for value creation and more jobs, says Hilde Nebb, Vice-Dean of Research and Innovation in the Faculty of Medicine at UiO and the initiator.

-She is supported by her colleague Pål Romstad, Vice-Dean of the Faculty of Health Sciences at NTNU.
+She is supported by her colleague Pål Romundstad, Vice-Dean of the Faculty of Health Sciences at NTNU.
 He expands on this:

 – There is a need for new thinking, for health-driven innovation.
 HIS can help to create this kind of thinking.
 And that is what we need to give people better healthcare in the future, says Pål Romstad, Vice-Dean of the Faculty of Health Sciences at NTNU.

-For further information about School of health innovation and registration and a course description for Health Innovation and Entrepreneurship.
+For further information about School of health innovation and a course description for Health Innovation and Entrepreneurship.

 Evaluations from the students who took part in the School of health innovation in the spring of 2017 (scale from 1 to 5, where 5 is best):